The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Sub-Fermi to trans-Planckian ASSM

 An analysis of the respective systematic error is deferred to \Cref{app:SystematicsIR-QCD}, where we also show $k_\textrm{meta}$ as a function of the strong gauge coupling $\alpha_{s,k=M_Z}$, see \Cref{fig:Higgs4-MOM2}.

 Above the Planck scale, the ASSM quickly gets dominated by gravity fluctuations, as is the ASSM UV fixed point.
 This has been discussed in particular in \cite{Meibohm:2015twa, Christiansen:2017cxa}.
-Moreover, matter contributions of the fixed point equations of the pure gravity coupling and mass parameters $g_h$ and $\mu_h$ are simply closed matter loops, and the external gravitons couple via avatars of the Newton coupling.
-Consequently, the fixed point equations for these couplings are closed and only depend on the number of matter fields of a given kind.
+Moreover, matter contributions of the fixed-point equations of the pure gravity coupling and mass parameters $g_h$ and $\mu_h$ are simply closed matter loops, and the external gravitons couple via avatars of the Newton coupling.
+Consequently, the fixed-point equations for these couplings are closed and only depend on the number of matter fields of a given kind.
 In the ASSM, this leads us to the gravitational fixed point

 with the cosmological constant avatars $\vec \lambda_{h,n}^*\approx 0$ for $n\geq 3$.
-With the fixed point values of the pure gravity parameters at hand, we can discuss the qualitative properties of the trans-Planckian asymptotic safety regime.
+With the fixed-point values of the pure gravity parameters at hand, we can discuss the qualitative properties of the trans-Planckian asymptotic safety regime.
 For the physical trajectory, quantum gravity effects grow large at about the Planck scale, and the flow is dominated by gravity fluctuations, see \Cref{Fig:gh_muh} and \cite{Meibohm:2015twa, Christiansen:2017cxa}.

 In the regime dominated by asymptotically safe quantum gravity, the gauge and Yukawa couplings are attracted towards the Gau\ss ian fixed point.
-This is straightforward for the non-Abelian gauge couplings since they are asymptotically free without gravity and gravity is always supporting asymptotic freedom \cite{Folkerts:2011jz,Christiansen:2017cxa}.
-For the Abelian hypercharge coupling, the gravity fluctuation must exceed the matter fluctuation that drives the hypercharge coupling into a Landau pole, which indeed happens here.
+This is straightforward for the non-Abelian gauge couplings since they are asymptotically free without gravity and gravity is always supporting asymptotic freedom \cite{Folkerts:2011jz, Christiansen:2017cxa}.
+For the Abelian hypercharge coupling, the gravity fluctuations must exceed the matter fluctuations that drive the hypercharge coupling into a Landau pole, which indeed happens here.
+Other works have previously explored the possibility of a UV fixed point with non-vanishing hypercharge or Yukawa couplings.
+Such scenarios are of interest since then the hypercharge or Yukawa coupling belongs to an irrelevant direction and the respective parameter in the IR is predicted \cite{Eichhorn:2017ylw, Eichhorn:2017lry, Eichhorn:2018whv}.
+In the present work, we also find these fixed points but they do not lead to a viable IR phenomenology since either the hypercharge coupling or the top mass is too large.
+Consequently, we focus on the UV fixed point where the hypercharge and Yukawa couplings are vanishing.